antonk52/vimconf-2021/slides.md

 #### colors

-about directory `colors`
-A directory to create your themes.
-Ie
+A directory to store themes.

 ```
 $ tree